 - Bonus: A meat thermometer is an excellent tool to prevent overcooking and drying out your food.
 Grab an instant-read thermometer so you can make decisions quickly, or one with a heat-proof coil that you can leave in the meat and ensure proper temperature.
 They even make Bluetooth versions now, so grab one in your price range and get cooking!

 - Get organized!
-Have all your mise-en-place ready so cooking will be a breeze.
+Have all your prepared ingredients ready and close by so cooking will be a breeze.

 This is the order we’d cook them in: